Engineering.com Features Nia Technologies In “Changing Lives — Custom Orthotics Let Kids Walk”

 Roopinder Tara reports on Matt Ratto’s presentation of Nia Technologies and 3D PrintAbility at Autodesk U in November 2016, for Engineering.com (March 13, 2017).

-The following is an excerpt, read the full post here.
+The following is an excerpt.
+You can read the full post here.

 In recent years, 3D printing has facilitated important breakthroughs in the field of prosthetics.
 This has been particularly welcome in the developing world, where the need is greatest and resources are most limited.
 Nonprofit organizations and design schools are using technology for making customized, affordable prosthetic devices.